Flaurenss/MadBoxTest/README.md

 ## The parts you think you could do better and how
 There are a few parts that I think that can be improved.
 As I said before the camera only transitions in the rotation field.
 I would implement a position transition for the camera.
+I also think that the path system

 ## What you would do if you could go a step further on this game
-I think that one of the cool features from that kind of games is the ragdoll implementation.
-I would also add more kinds of obstacles and probaliy some sort of AI in order to make the player compete against it.
+I think that one of the coolest features from these kind of games is the ragdoll implementation.
+I would also add more kinds of obstacles and probably some sort of AI in order to make the player compete against it.

 ## What did you think
 I think that these kind of test are very beneficial to me in terms of programming.
-The time limitation makes trying to solve everything in the simplest and efficient way possible and I think that that make me imporve as a coder.
+The time limitation makes trying to solve everything in the simplest and efficient way possible and I think that that make me improve as a coder.

 ## Any comment you may have
 I hope you enjoy the result.
 Thank you for the opportunity.